- The Shelby White - Leon Levy Program for Archaeological Publications

 About the project

-Results of the project will be published in an online catalogue, reuniting over 15,000 objects in over 60 museums worldwide.
+Results of the project will be published in an online catalogue, which will eventually reunite over 17,000 objects in over 60 museums worldwide.

 Images: top, pottery bowl, made on the